 The management of this process is designed to ensure the greatest possible protection and confidentiality of the identity of the whistleblower and of the other people involved in the report and to prevent any possible retaliatory or discriminatory behaviour in response to the report.
-With the purpose of assessing any possible offence against regulations, the UniCredit S.p.A Supervisory Body, in accordance with Legislative Decree 231/013, requested a monthly report session to the Compliance structure in charge of receiving whistleblowing reports.
-The same structure also regularly provides the Board of Statutory Auditors with an update on any whistleblowing cases not considered relevant under Legislative Decree 231/01.
+Periodic reports regarding whistleblowing reports received are prepared for the Corporate Bodies, including the UniCredit S.p.A Supervisory Body pursuant to the Italian Legislative Decree 231/012.
+In addition a report on the proper functioning of the internal whistleblowing system, highlighting the results of the activities carried out and the controls performed on the respect of confidentiality and non retaliation principles is submitted annually to the Corporate Bodies.